Model theory of operator algebras I: Stability: The order property

-\begin{proof} The proof is very similar to the proof of Lemma~\ref{L3} (see also \cite[Proposition~6]{Fa:Relative}).
 The fact that $g$ and $\prec_g$ are isomorphism invariants for relative commutants follows from the fact that the evaluation of $g$ depends only on the elements of the relative commutant (i.e., $g$ is a quantifier-free formula). \end{proof}

 Using Lemma~\ref{L4} instead of Lemma~\ref{L3} the proof of Proposition~\ref{P3} gives the following.

 \begin{proposition} Assume the Continuum Hypothesis fails.
 If $M$ is a separable tracial von Neumann algebra whose relative commutant type has the order property then there are nonprincipal ultrafilters $\cU$ and $\cV$ on $\bbN$ such that the relative commutants $M'\cap M^{\cU}$ and $M'\cap M^{\cV}$ are not isomorphic.